 - Please help the Hawaii Lava Flow Animal Rescue Networkby fulfilling one or more requests on their Amazon Wish List:

-World Central Kitchen is providing 1000 hot meals a day to the people of Puna, over 50,000 meals
+World Central Kitchen provided 1000 hot meals a day to the people of Puna, over 50,000 meals

 - Gas gift cards help all those delivering supplies to the shelters, camps, and the Hub.
 National stations in area are 76, Texaco, and Shell.
 I have bought 76 gas cards on the website